Morses Club Branch Manager – Sam

 I had enjoyed my time at Welcome Finance so when I saw the job advertised I just thought why not.
 I understood the ethos of the company as well as the workload and I had decent background knowledge which I think helped.
 It was the perfect opportunity to get back into the industry and build a career I enjoy.

-What does an 'average day' look like for you?
+What does the 'average day' look like for you?

 It can be challenging at times but it's rewarding.
 The trick is to give clear objectives of what is expected of them whilst keeping in mind that they're self employed, so they don't work for 'you'.
 I try and lead them rather than tell them what to do.
 I have a team of 6 Agents currently and I make sure I check in with them all frequently as it can be quite an isolating role.
 I've made sure that all of my Agents know each other so it's like a team and they can help each other out.
 You also need to find out what motivates and challenges them individually as everyone is different and you can't treat them all the same.
 There needs to be a mutual respect there as I find that when the Agents respect and trust me, they work harder.